Human happiness is lightness and joy.

 But happiness is not itself a primary.
 It is a by-product, a side-effect, a consequence — a consequence of things more fundamental that bring it about.

 Human happiness is not a consequence of only one thing or one condition.

-The full and legally protected recognition of individual autonomy — human-beings able to voluntarily act and interact, free from state coercion, force, command-and-control — this is one of the fundamental conditions of human happiness.
+The full recognition of individual autonomy — human-beings able to voluntarily act and interact, free from state coercion, force, command-and-control — and the full legal protection of individual autonomy is one of the fundamental conditions of human happiness.